 As a home owner you will need to commit to paying your utilities on time.
 Most of these providers have options for paying a monthly direct debit amount which may help you manage your costs.

-Utility bills include your power bill, gas bill if you have gas connected, telephone line.
+Utility bills include your power bill, the gas bill if you have gas connected, telephone line.

 There are a few providers in the gas market in Western Australia now – and most of these have a calculator on their website to help you estimate your gas bill.